Daeil Foreign Language High School

 While the school was founded to focus on the education of the rich, it has over time come to serve more as a preparatory school for selective Korean universities and prestigious foreign universities in the United States, the United Kingdom, Japan, etc. According to 2008 university entrance statistics, Daeil achieved the highest number of students (248 in total) entering the three top national universities (Seoul National University, Yonsei University, and Korea University) among all kinds of 2200 high schools in Korea.
+Recently in 2023, Daeil achieved 113 students entering the above three universities.

 Like most schools in Korea, Daeil starts its school year in March, starts its second semester in September, and ends the school year in February.

 School facilities

 Daeil consists of four main buildings (Main Building, Central Building, Language Lab, and Yul-gok Building), a garden, a dormitory, and a cafeteria.

 10th grade and 11th grade students study in the Central Building, while 12th grade seniors study in the Main Building.

-The school library located within the Language Lab, and is renowned for being the largest high school library in Korea.
+The school library is located within the Language Lab.

 In addition to the library, foreign language conversation classrooms are located in the Lab.

 This particular area is designated as the 'FOZ'; Foreign Language Only Zone, where students must speak in a foreign language to earn 'language points' and to avoid penalty - both of which are tallied in the official school records.